 Salt Lake City, UT 84132

 Harriet W. Hopf, MD is Professor, Vice Chair for Faculty Development, and Director of Resident Research Training in the Department of Anesthesiology; Adjunct Professor of Bioengineering; and Associate Dean for Academic Affairs in the School of Medicine at the University of Utah.
 She received her BA from Yale University and her MD from Dartmouth Medical School.
 She completed surgical internship at the University of Minnesota and anesthesia residency at the University of California, San Francisco (UCSF).
 She was on the faculty at UCSF for 14 years before moving to the University of Utah in 2006.
-She is board certified in Anesthesiology and Undersea and Hyperbaric Medicine.
+She is board certified in Anesthesiology.
 Her research focuses on preventing surgical site infection and improving research training for students, trainees, and junior faculty.
 In 2008-9, she completed the Executive Leadership in Academic Medicine Program at Drexel University.

 Dr. Hopf has focused on mentoring throughout her career, leading to recognition by the UCSF Graduate Students Association with the inaugural Faculty Mentorship Award in 1999, election to the UCSF Academy of Medical Educators in 2004, and election to the Foundation for Anesthesia Education and Research (FAER) Academy of Research Mentors in Anesthesiology in 2011.
 In 2013, she received an Outstanding Achievement Award from the Utah YWCA and the Mentoring Excellence in Research Award from the Foundation for Anesthesia Education and Research.